raspberrypilearning/pick-your-favourite/en/step_4.md

 --- /task ---

-To finish this step, you are going to do the same process again but for the **third option**.
+To finish this step, you are going to repeat the same process again but for the **third option**.

-You have to:
-+ Add a new colour to `default.css`
-+ Create a new `slot-1` class in `style.css` that sets the new colour in a `background-color` property
-+ Add the line to your `option3` function to set the class to slot 1
-+ Add the lines to your `option3` function to change the content in slot 1

 --- task ---